ffbeast/ffbeast.github.io/docs/en/joystick_manual_ffbeast_commander.md

 {: .important }
 > **Important!**
 >
-> Profile with same game selected, same flight module and same profile comment **will be overwritten**.
+> Profile with same game selected, same flight module and same profile comment **will be overwritten** when saved.
-> Alternating profile comment you can make several profiles for single flight module.
+> you can make several profiles for single flight module by alternating profile comment.
 >
 > **First profile in list matching criteria will be automatically selected when module detected.**

-## Effects

 ## Telemetry
 This section has dual functionality.